dhruvramani/language-robotics/web_db/README.md

 ## TODO

 To run the usual commands on manage.py, run `python3 manage.py` and enter command when prompted.
 Had to edit it out (see `manage.py`) due to errors with argv and configs.
+For running `runserver`, type the command twice (as prompted).

 Commands to run when setting up from scratch.
 ```